paquolalab/dRFEtools/README.md

     **Args:**

-    -   estimator: Linear model regression classifier object
+    -   estimator: Linear model regressor object
     -   X: a data frame of normalized values from developmental dataset
     -   Y: a vector of sample labels from developmental data set